axibase/atsd/rule-engine/logging.md

 ## Custom File Logger

-Custom logger names must start with `atsd.alert.` and specify a unique file name, including roll-over pattern, that is different from file names used by other loggers.
+Custom logger names must begin with `atsd.alert.` and have a unique file name and a roll-over pattern.
 Similarly, custom loggers must specify unique appender names.

 Create multiple custom loggers to customize alert logging for various rules.